 The bulbs in the cooking compartment become very hot.
 There is still a risk of burning your skin for some time after they have been switched off.
 Do not touch the glass cover.
 Avoid contact with your skin when cleaning.

-replacing the bulb, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.
+When replacing the cooking compartment bulb, the bulb socket contacts are live.
+Before replacing the bulb, unplug the appliance from the mains or switch off the circuit breaker in the fuse box.

 Causes of damage

 General information